Psychological Approach to Dream Analysis: Unlocking Hidden Meanings

 • REM rebound — after sleep deprivation, the brain increases REM sleep, producing more frequent and intense dreams

-Different psychological approaches to interpreting dreams
+Different psychological approaches to interpreting dream content

 You don't need a therapist to start using these tools.
 Here's a practical framework: